morteza/bootstrap-rtl/README.md

-# Bootstrap RTL
+# Bootstrap 3 RTL Theme

 > Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development.

-Bootstrap RTL provides simple yet robust right-to-left capability for Bootstrap 3.
-Simply add its CSS to the pages designed by Bootstrap 3.
+Bootstrap RTL provides simple yet robust right-to-left capability for Bootstrap 3, by employing new theming feature of it.
+Simply add its CSS after bootstrap's original CSS, to the pages designed by Bootstrap 3.

 [![Build Status](https://travis-ci.org/morteza/bootstrap-rtl.png)](https://travis-ci.org/morteza/bootstrap-rtl)